iamwillrost/Norlander-Lab/README.md

-# Norlander-Lab
+this is the readme for norlander lab site published on github branch amplify and aws amplify studio.
-a laboratory website deployed on aws amplify
+**this is the readme of a working branch so not published